Mark Juergensmeyer

 Mark Juergensmeyer (born 1940 in Carlinville, Illinois) is an American sociologist and scholar specialized in global studies and religious studies, and a writer best known for his studies on comparative religion, religious violence, and global religion.
 He is Distinguished Professor Emeritus of Sociology and Global Studies at the University of California, Santa Barbara, and William F. Podlich Distinguished Fellow and Professor of Religious Studies at Claremont McKenna College.

 Juergensmeyer is regarded as an expert on religious violence, conflict resolution, and South Asian religion and politics and has published thirty books and over 300 articles.
 He has been a frequent commentator on news programs, especially after 9/11.

 Career

-Juergensmeyer received a B.A. in philosophy from the University of Illinois in 1962, a M.Div. from the Union Theological Seminary, New York in 1965, and a Ph.D. in political science from the University of California, Berkeley in 1974.
+Juergensmeyer received a Bachelor of Arts in philosophy from the University of Illinois Urbana-Champaign in 1962, a Master of Divinity from the Union Theological Seminary, New York in 1965, and a Doctor of Philosophy in political science from the University of California, Berkeley in 1974.
 He has also done graduate work in international relations at the School of International and Public Affairs, Columbia University.
 He is married to the University of California, Santa Barbara emerita professor Sucheng Chan.